-- Split the domain up into segments over which trial/test functions are defined.
+• Split the domain up into segments over which trial/test functions are defined.

-Motivation, it's easier to satisfy b.c.'s for complex 2D/3D geometries since these can be satisfied locally (for weak formulations we need only satisfy the essential b.c.'s). - For the finite element method (FEM), we use functions defined over small subdomains, i.e. localized functions. - However we must ensure that we satisfy the correct degree of functional continuity.
+Motivation, it's easier to satisfy b.c.'s for complex 2D/3D geometries since these can be satisfied locally (for weak formulations we need only satisfy the essential b.c.'s).
+In addition the matrix properties will in general be much better.

+- For the finite element method (FEM), we use functions defined over small subdomains, i.e. localized functions. - However we must ensure that we satisfy the correct degree of functional continuity.
 For example, consider: